• Skip to primary navigation

 If you don’t want to read the whole article with the step-by-step for renting a car in Corsica, here is a summary of our main tips:

-• Do not rent a car that is too large.
+- Don’t rent a car that’s too wide.
 There are some narrower roads, especially in the old villages.
 In addition, it’s easier to park and less stressful when crossing with a bus on mountain roads.

 The platform we personally use